 Every camper needs a good portable light source - it's absolutely essential to find your way back after an evening out.
+Get more free help and advice when you join the Club.

 Today the best of these are fitted with Light Emitting Diodes (LEDs).
 They give really bright light as well as long battery life.